No. 4 Notre Dame sacks No. 1 Clemson 47-40 in overtime - WHIZ News

 Kyren Williams put the Irish ahead with a 3-yard touchdown run in the second overtime and No. 4 Notre Dame shut down top-ranked Clemson with a couple of sacks to seal a 47-40 win Saturday night.

-The first victory over a No. 1 in 27 years for the Fighting Irish can be added to the list of famous streak-breakers in Notre Dame history: Catholics vs. Convicts in 1988 that snapped No. 1 Miami’s 36-game regular-season winning streak and the shutout of Oklahoma in 1957 that broke the Sooners’s record 47-game roll.
+The first victory over a No. 1 in 27 years for the Fighting Irish can be added to the list of famous streak-breakers in Notre Dame history: Catholics vs. Convicts in 1988 snapped Miami’s 36-game regular-season winning streak and the shutout of Oklahoma in 1957 broke the Sooners’s record 47-game roll.

 Clemson (7-1, 6-1) had won 36 straight regular-season games and had not lost to an Atlantic Coast Conference team since 2017.
 The Fighting Irish (7-0, 6-0), playing in the ACC only because of the pandemic, brought them all to a halt.